A Theory of Dichotomous Valuation with Applications to Variable Selection: Estimation

-\section{ESTIMATION}
+\section{Estimation}

 In this section, we modify the sequential approach in Shapley (1953) to estimate the D-value, its components, and its unbiased version.
-For a large $n$, exact calculation of the D-value $\psi[v;\mu]$ is not practical; thus we seek random sampling techniques to approximate it.
-An easy way to approximate the D-value $\psi[v; \mu]$ and its components by random sampling is to randomly draw a large sample of $\mathbf{S}$ and then average the marginal gain and marginal loss in the sample.
-For a large $n$, however, some members in $\mathbb{N}$ could be much less represented in the sample of $\mathbf{S}$ than other members.
-On the contrary, this section studies a random ordering in which each member appears precisely once in the ordering.
-We then calculate the added value for all members of the ordering.
+For a large $n$, exact calculation of the D-value $\psi[v;\mu]$ is not practical; thus, we seek random sampling techniques to approximate it.
+An easy way to randomly approximate the D-value $\psi[v; \mu]$ is to randomly draw a large sample of $\mathbf{S}$ and then average the marginal gain and marginal loss in the sample.
+For a large $n$, however, some members in $\mathbb{N}$ could be much less represented in the sample than other members.
+Moreover, the distribution of $\mathbf{S}$ may not be unique and depend on the unknown parameter $\eta$, impairing the random sampling of $\mathbf{S}$.
+This section studies a random ordering in which each member appears precisely once in the ordering.
+We then average the weighted conditional performance for all members in a large number of random orderings.

-\subsection{Sequential Implementation}
+\subsection{\textit{Sequential Implementation}}

-Let $\Omega$ be the set of orderings of all candidate variables.
+Let $\Omega$ be the set of orderings of all candidate variables in $\mathbb{N}$.
 There are $n!$ orderings in total.
 We randomly take an ordering $\tau$ from $\Omega$: